kaizen-ai/kaizenflow/sorrentum_sandbox/spring2024/SorrTask780_Simple_Chatbot_with_Redis/README.md

 ## How to run the project?

-- This project utilizes Docker to run two containers: `chatbot-redis-1` for caching and `chatbot-web-1` for hosting the chatbot application
+- This project utilizes Docker to run two containers: `chatbot-redis` for caching and `chatbot-web` for hosting the chatbot application

 - Open the docker desktop and ensure the engine is started